Hochfrequenz/seviper/README.md

 (or successes).
 It comes fully equipped with:

 - A decorator to handle errors in functions or coroutines
-- A decorator to retry a function or coroutine if it fails
+- A decorator to retry a function or coroutine if it fails (can be useful for network requests)
 - A context manager to handle errors in a block of code

 Additionally, if you use `aiostream` (e.g. using `pip install seviper[aiostream]`), you can use the following features: